Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

 Wendy Oliver BA(Hons), Coach, Trainer and Coach Supervisor

-Wendy Oliver is a highly qualified executive coach, coach supervisor, facilitator and leadership trainer who works at senior manager and CEO level.
+Wendy Oliver is a highly qualified executive coach, coach supervisor, facilitator and leadership trainer who works at senior manager and C-suite level.
 Since 1994, Wendy has supported teams, executives and organisations to achieve and excel in their aims through supporting and developing their people potential.
 Prior to that she gained her strong commercial approach working in senior sales management roles in the pharmaceutical and IT arenas; this experience supports her intuitive, inspiring and results oriented style.

 Wendy is a Master Executive Accredited Coach and Assessor at the Association for Coaching and holds membership of the Chartered Institute of Personnel & Development (CIPD).
 She has delivered training and facilitation for us for the last 7 years.